188867052/MatrixAdmin/README.md

 }
 ```

-Example of the using GridConfiguration
+## Example of using grid configuration
 ```C#
 public class RoleViewConfiguration<T> : GridConfiguration<T>
      where T : RoleModel